acrawford73/urlshortener/deploy/installation.md

 ## Deploy Django project source.

-- Navigate to **/home/django**
-- Get the project source from Github.
+- Navigate to `/home/django` and get the project source from Github.

 ```
 cd /home/django